 In case you are using a herbicide, spray in the inter-rows-avoiding drift to the plants.
 In this case, there should be no intercrop.
 Where mulching materials are available, mulching is encouraged.

 Harvesting & Yield

-First of all, you can harvest the fruits when they attain full size, develop attractive color with optimum sugar and acid blend.
-You must harvest the fruits preferably with clipper, shears or secateurs.
+First of all, you can harvest the fruits when they attain full size, develop attractive colors with optimum sugar and acid blend.
+You must harvest the fruits preferably with clippers, shears, or secateurs.
 However, you must not harvest mandarins in wet weather or during rains.